 Pneumonia is the leading cause of child death after the neonatal period, resulting from late care seeking and inappropriate treatment.
 Diagnosis involves counting respiratory rate (RR); however, RR counting remains challenging for health workers and miscounting, and misclassification of RR is common.
 We evaluated the usability of a new automated RR counter, the Philips Children's Respiratory Monitor (ChARM), to Female Community Health Volunteers (FCHVs), and its acceptability to FCHVs and caregivers in Nepal.

-FCHV adherence to guidelines after 2 months of using ChARM routinely was 52.8% (95% CI 46.6-58.9).
+FCHV adherence to guidelines after two months of using ChARM routinely was 52.8 percent (95 percent CI 46.6–58.9).
 The qualitative findings suggest that ChARM is acceptable to FCHVs and caregivers; however, capacity constraints such as older age and low literacy and impacted device usability were mentioned.

 Further research on the performance, cost-effectiveness and implementation feasibility of this device is recommended, especially among low-literate CHWs.